ejscribner/couchbase-tutorials/tutorial/markdown/python/nvidia-nim-llama3-pdf-chat/nvidia-nim-llama3-pdf-chat.md

 LOGIN_PASSWORD = "<password to access the streamlit app>"
 ```

-> [Google AI](https://aistudio.google.com) API Key is required for usage in generating embedding and querying LLM.
+> [Nvidia NIM](https://build.nvidia.com) API Key is required for usage in generating embedding and querying LLM.

 > The [connection string](https://docs.couchbase.com/python-sdk/current/howtos/managing-connections.html#connection-strings) expects the `couchbases://` or `couchbase://` part.